elielodeveloper/100-days-of-code/log.md

 **Today´s Progress**:Today I´d just dived into the applied visual design subsection from responsive web design course at freecodecamp.

 **Thoughts:** In my opinion, one of the most important things is to clearly understand the CSS Box Model.
 Actually, learning this section still in progress.

+### Day 4: November 12, 2018

+**Today´s Progress**:Today I´ve learned more about "Applied Visual Design" from FreeCodeCamp´s course.

+**Thoughts:** In my opinion, there were three important topics:
+Use the CSS Transform scale Property to Scale an Element on Hover Use the CSS Transform Property skewX to Skew an Element Along the X-Axis and Y-Axis Use the Z-index

+With the aim of getting more practice, I´ve just dived into drawing pure CSS images.